-ABOUT COLOUR continued
+ABOUT COLOR continued

-ask for your free colour chart!
+ask for your free color chart!

-We have a colour chart available for each of our main paper stocks colour variation is inherent in any print process
+We have a color chart available for each of our paper stocks

-COLOUR TOLERANCES
+COLOR TOLERANCES

-You can produce fantastic results with full colour process - and without breaking the bank.
-It pays to bear in mind that colour variation is inherent in any print process and you shouldn't expect a perfect match to your chosen colour.
+You can produce fantastic results with full color process - and without breaking the bank.
+It pays to bear in mind that color variation is inherent in any print process and you shouldn't expect a perfect match to your chosen color.

-The examples below will give you an idea of how your chosen colour may actually look when printed.
+The examples below will give you an idea of how your chosen color may actually look when printed.
 We'd be delighted to explain this in more detail - just ask.